-The race was back on the Barwon on 16th and 17th May and Geelong Grammar celebrated this with a win.
+The twenty-third Head of the River was back on the Barwon on 16th and 17th May and Geelong Grammar celebrated this with a win.
 However this was to be the last of their string of six victories.
 The race was rowed in heavy rain.
 The Geelong crew suffered injury and illness leading up to the race.
 The original stroke Bagot was injured and relinquished the stroke seat to the two man Whitney.
 Influenza also struck down the crew.

 Wesley College won the second crew race.
 But on the day of this race, the boat shed purchased in 1887 was blown down in a gale and all boats were lost.